Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Numerical Analysis of Channel Capacity

-We numerically evaluate the inner-bound to the channel capacity which is achievable using the beamforming architecture described in Section \ref{sec:hyb}.
-We have simulated the communication system for $n_s=2$, $\ell=2$, and $n_q\in \{5,6\}$ and found an estimate of the achievable rates empirically.
-The results are shown in Figure \ref{fig:hybrid}.
-To perform the simulation, we have optimized the threshold parameter $\zeta$, the input alphabet values $\mathbf{x}\in \mathbb{R}^{2}$, and the probability distribution $P_X$ on the alphabet of the input points using a gradient descent optimization method.
-We have simulated the channel by generating 15000 independent and identically distributed samples of noise vectors and input messages.
-We have used the empirical observations to estimate transition probability of the discrete channel resulting from the quantization process.
-We have used the Blahut-Arimoto algorithm to find the capacity of the resulting channel.
-It can be observed in Figure \ref{fig:hybrid} that for $n_q=5$, the high SNR rate is larger than the $n_s\left(1+\log{\left(\frac{n_q-n_s}{n_s}\right)}\right)$ lower-bound given in Theorem \ref{th:5}, whereas it is equal to this lower-bound for $n_q=6$.
+We further evaluate the achievable rates using the beamforming architecture described in Section \ref{fig:simulations}(c).
+We numerically simulate the communication system for $n_r=2$, $\ell=2$, and $n_q\in \{3,4\}$ and find an estimate of the achievable rates empirically ( Figure \ref{fig:simulations}(c)).
+To compute the rate, we have optimized the parameter $\zeta$ in Equation \eqref{eq:zeta} via brute-force search over the interval [0,1] with step-size 0.01.
+We have simulated the channel by generating 150000 independent and identically distributed samples of noise vectors and input messages, and have empirically estimated the transition probability of the discrete channel resulting from the quantization process.
+We have found the optimal probability distribution $P_X$ using the Blahut-Arimoto algorithm.
+It can be observed in Figure \ref{fig:simulations}(c) that for both $n_q=3$ and $n_q=4$, the high SNR rate is larger than the $n_r\left(1+\log{\left(\frac{n_q-n_r}{n_r}\right)}\right)$ lower-bound given in Theorem \ref{th:6}, and it significantly larger than the linear processing baselines.